 Infographic: Anderson Silva was dominated by Chris Weidman before the injury

-Anderson Silva kick on WeidmanThe long-awaited rematch between Chris Weidman and Anderson Silva at UFC 168, an event held last Saturday (28), in Las Vegas, ended in a way that no one expected.
-After trying to kick the American's inside leg, the Brazilian athlete ended up breaking his leg due to the champion's defense.
-If the injury did not occur, the result of the fight was unpredictable, despite Weidman dominating the fight until the moment of the injury.
+Anderson Silva kick on WeidmanThe highly anticipated rematch between Chris Weidman and Anderson Silva at UFC 168, an event held last Saturday (28) in Las Vegas, ended in a way that no one expected.
+After attempting a kick inside the American's leg, the Brazilian athlete ended up fracturing his leg with the champion's defense.
+If the injury hadn't happened, the outcome of the fight was unpredictable, despite Weidman dominating the fight until the moment of the injury.

 PUBLICITY: